Oyekunle-Mark/blog/content/posts/linux-kernel-development-course-notes.md

 su -c "make modules_install install"
 ```

-The above command will install the new kernel and run update-grub to add the new kernel to the grub menu.
+The above command will install the new kernel and run *update-grub* to add the new kernel to the grub menu.

 ### Booting the kernel

-In `/etc/default/grub`, set the GRUB_TIMEOUT value to 60 seconds, so grub pauses in menu long enough to choose a kernel to boot and also enable printing early boot messages to *vga* using the *earlyprintk=vga* kernel boot option by adding `GRUB_CMDLINE_LINUX="earlyprintk=vga"` to the file.
+In `/etc/default/grub`, set the GRUB_TIMEOUT value to 60 seconds, so grub pauses in the menu long enough to choose a kernel to boot and also enable printing early boot messages to *vga* using the *earlyprintk=vga* kernel boot option by adding `GRUB_CMDLINE_LINUX="earlyprintk=vga"` to the file.

-The content of my `/etc/default/grup` file is shown below:
+The content of my `/etc/default/grup` file is shared below:

 ```sh
 # If you change this file, run 'update-grub' afterwards to update